miguelgm/3scale/README.md

     - curl URL

+WARNING!!!
 Since friday, there is a bug that prevents the access to any pod using a route.
-I got it working on thursday. https://bugzilla.redhat.com/show_bug.cgi?id=1396798
+I got it working on thursday.
+The service is accessible using curl within any of the pods. https://bugzilla.redhat.com/show_bug.cgi?id=1396798